righteousgambit/quiet-riot/README.md

 Create the virtual environment, or you can directly install the quiet_riot pkg using pip.

-For installing this package you can run the command ` pip install quiet-riot `.
+To install this package using pip, you can run the command ` pip install quiet-riot `.
 After installing the package you can run the command  ` quiet_riot --help `

 ### Usage: